zimfw/archive/README.md

-[Don't remember the complete tar command to compress, uncompress or list the contents of an archive?](https://xkcd.com/1168/) Use `archive myarchive.tar.gz /path/to/be/archived` to compress, `unarchive myarchive.tar.gz` to uncompress or `lsarchive myarchive.tar.gz` to list, and the respective functions will take care of the underlying command for you.
-It also works with the other archive extensions listed below.
+[Don't remember the complete tar command to compress, uncompress or list the contents of an archive?](https://xkcd.com/1168/) Use `archive myarchive.tar.gz /path/to/be/archived` to compress, `unarchive myarchive.tar.gz` to uncompress or `lsarchive myarchive.tar.gz` to list, for example, and the respective functions will take care of the underlying command for you.
+They also work with the other archive extensions listed below.

 Suffix aliases are also provided so files can be directly uncompressed.